guesswh0/face_engine/README.md

 There is also a few methods, but it is better if you will try to figure them out by yourself.

-I didn't write full documentation or tutorial yet (hope doing so sooner or later), that's why for more detailed info on models or engine itself see docstrings.
+I didn't wrote full documentation or tutorial yet (hope doing so sooner or later), in the meantime for more detailed info on models or engine itself see docstrings.

 Questions?
 Issues?
 Feel free to [ask](https://github.com/guesswh0/face_engine/issues/new).
-Thank you for choosing my project.

 ## License

 Apache License Version 2.0